syncfusion-content/winui-docs/winui/Ribbon/Ribbon-QAT.md

  * Adding items through Code.
  * Adding items using ContextMenu.
  * Adding items using QAT MenuItems.
- * Adding items using Customize dialog window
+ * Adding items using QAT Customize dialog window

  N> Currently, Ribbon Gallery and RibbonItemHost are not supported as a QAT add-in.